FSReed/MIT-Missing-Semester/lecture3/xmlToJson.md

-# Command for coverting xml to json
+# Command for converting xml to json

 1. `gg0`, make sure we are starting from the top left of the file.
 2. `qsi    <Esc>j0q`, indent with 4 spaces.